“Storytelling has

 "First

-narrative of change, as it affects three artists from different cultural
+Page, Three Chapters is an exhibition that borders on a narrative of change, as it affects three artists from different cultural

-painting, yet, the approach to subject matter quite differs,” explains Asemokha.
+painting, yet the approach to subject matter quite differs,” explains Asemokha.

 The exhibition to him